 Each school must place their snowmobile on display.
-An area of approximately 8 feet by 10 feet will be provided for your snowmobile and display.
 The display is intended to serve as a marketing and promotional display that will encourage snowmobilers and outfitters to purchase and use your snowmobile.
-Teams are encouraged to put up signs, hand out flyers, and use any other marketing techniques to attract attention to your prototype snowmobile.
+Teams are encouraged to put up small signs, hand out flyers., The display items must fit in your assigned pit area.